2023 Kaduna State gubernatorial election

-The 2023 Kaduna State gubernatorial election will take place on 18 March 2023, to elect the Governor of Kaduna State, concurrent with elections to the Kaduna State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
-The election—which was postponed from its original 11 March date—will be held three weeks after the presidential election and National Assembly elections.
-Incumbent APC Governor Nasir Ahmad el-Rufai is term-limited and cannot seek re-election to a third term.
+The 2023 Kaduna State gubernatorial election was held on 18 March 2023, to elect the Governor of Kaduna State, concurrent with elections to the Kaduna State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
+The election — which was postponed from its original 11 March date — was held three weeks after the presidential election and National Assembly elections.
+Incumbent APC Governor Nasir Ahmad el-Rufai was term-limited and could not seek re-election to a third term.
+Senator Uba Sani retained the office for the APC by a margin of less than 1% — under 11,000 votes — over first runner-up and PDP nominee Isa Ashiru, a former member of the House of Representatives.

-Party primaries were scheduled for between 4 April and 9 June 2022 with the Peoples Democratic Party nominating former House of Representatives member Isa Ashiru on 25 May while the All Progressives Congress nominated Uba Sani—Senator for Kaduna Central—on 26 May.
-In August, Jonathan Asake—a former House of Representatives member and former Southern Kaduna Peoples Union President—won the nomination of the Labour Party in a rerun primary.
+Party primaries were scheduled for between 4 April and 9 June 2022 with the Peoples Democratic Party nominating Ashiru on 25 May while the All Progressives Congress nominated Sani — Senator for Kaduna Central — on 26 May.
+In August, Jonathan Asake — a former House of Representatives member and former Southern Kaduna Peoples Union President — won the nomination of the Labour Party in a rerun primary.

+On 21 March, INEC declared Sani as the victor amid considerable protests at the collation centre from other candidates' agents.
+The official totals showed Sani winning just over 730,000 votes (~47% of the vote) to defeat Ashiru with about 719,000 votes (~46% of the vote) and Asake, who won around 58,000 votes (~4% of the vote).
+Due to alleged irregularities, Ashiru rejected the results and filed a challenge at the electoral tribunal.
+The legal case eventually reached the Supreme Court, which upheld the election of Sani in a January 2024 judgment.